product analytics

 6. Be prepared to take action

-Once you've identified a discrepancy in your data, you need to be prepared to take action.
+Once you’ve identified the data discrepancy, you need to be prepared to take action.
 This may involve correcting the data, contacting the source of the discrepancy, or taking other corrective action.

 Discrepancies in data can be a major headache for businesses.
 However, by following these best practices, you can manage and minimize the impact of discrepancies on your business.